-Boing Boing is a website that features articles about technology, science fiction, gadgets and unique news of the day.
+Ad Fontes Media rates Boing Boing in the Skews Left category of bias and as Generally Reliable/Analysis OR Other Issues in terms of reliability.
+Boing Boing is a website that features "mostly wonderful things" such as articles about technology, science fiction, movies and unique news of the day.
 It started as a cyberpunk zine in 1988, then moved online in 1995 and became a weblog in 2000.
-The website is a publication of Happy Mutants LLC and records approximately 4.2 million visits per month.
-Boing Boing also produces an in-flight TV channel on Virgin America planes.
-Ad Fontes Media rates Boing Boing in the skews left category of bias and as most reliable in terms of reliability.
+The website is a publication of Happy Mutants LLC.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 Individual Content Sample Scores